 This policy will be reviewed and approved by the School Advisory Body every year.

+The Trust Board determines admission arrangements annually.
 Whenever changes to admission arrangements are proposed (except where the change is an increase to the agreed admission number), the Trust Board will publicly consult on these changes.